Ouagadougou's weather takes a significant turn in

 March,

-October and November, with an average of 9h of sunshine, are months with the most sunshine.
+May, October and November, with an average of 9h of sunshine.

 UV index

 In Ouagadougou, the average daily maximum UV index in November is 10.
-A UV Index value of 8 to 10 symbolizes a very high health vulnerability from unprotected exposure to Sun's UV rays for ordinary individuals.
+A UV Index reading of 8 to 10 represents a very high health vulnerability from unsafe exposure to UV radiation for the average person.

-Note: A maximum high daily UV index of 10 during November translates into the following directions:
+Note: A typical high UV index of 10 in November suggests the following recommendations: